-- (1) For subsection 56EO(2) of the Act, this rule applies if: - (a) the accredited data recipient, when it asked for consent to collect and use the CDR data, gave the CDR consumer the statement referred to in paragraph 4.17(1)(b) or (c); and - (b) the CDR consumer has not elected, in accordance with rule 4.16, that their redundant data should be deleted; and - (c) in the case of a statement referred to in paragraph 4.17(1)(c)-the accredited person thinks it appropriate in the circumstances to de-identify rather than delete the redundant data. - Note 1: The CDR data de-identification process is set out in rule 1.17. - Note 2: If this rule does not apply, rule 7.13 applies: see subrule 7.13(1). - (2) The steps are: - (a) to apply the CDR data de-identification process to the redundant data; and - (b) direct any direct OSP or CDR representative of the accredited data recipient that had been provided with a copy of the redundant data: - (i) to delete the redundant data, as well as any CDR data that has been directly or indirectly derived from it, and notify the accredited data recipient of the deletion; and - (ii) if the direct OSP or CDR representative has provided any such data to another person-to: - (A) direct the person to comply with-subparagraph (i) in relation to that data; and
+- (1) For subsection 56EO(2) of the Act, this rule applies if: - (a) the accredited data recipient, when it asked for consent to collect and use the CDR data, gave the CDR consumer the statement referred to in paragraph 4.17(1)(b) or (c); and - (b) the CDR consumer has not elected, in accordance with rule 4.16, that their redundant data should be deleted; and - (c) in the case of a statement referred to in paragraph 4.17(1)(c)-the accredited person thinks it appropriate in the circumstances to de-identify rather than delete the redundant data. - Note 1: The CDR data de-identification process is set out in rule 1.17. - Note 2: If this rule does not apply, rule 7.13 applies: see subrule 7.13(1). - (2) The steps are: - (a) to apply the CDR data de-identification process to the redundant data; and - (b) direct any direct OSP or CDR representative of the accredited data recipient (the recipient of the redundant data) that had been provided with a copy of the redundant data: - (i) to delete the redundant data, as well as any CDR data that has been directly or indirectly derived from it, and notify the accredited data recipient of the deletion; and - (ii) to, if the recipient of the redundant data has provided any such data to its own direct OSP (the further recipient), give the direction set out in this paragraph to the further recipient as if the further recipient were itself the recipient of the redundant data.